NjokiWambugu/data_analysis_porfolio_project/README.md

 The primary data for this analysis is `Rawdata.xlsl`, containing two worksheets; Products and Sales.
 It was intially collected but was later refined by extending the entries to provide a more comprehensive dataset.

 ## Tools
-In this project, I use a combination of four tools; Python, Excel, Tableau, and MySQL queries to demonstrate technical proficiency.
+In this project, I use a combination of four tools; Python, Excel, Tableau, and SQL queries to demonstrate technical proficiency.

 - **Excel**
   - Data cleaning and Organization